Skip to main content

 (A) Policy statement and purpose

-Student health and safety and the removal of barriers that might prevent the reporting of conduct that endangers persons or property are substantial university interests.
-The universitys interest in promoting student health and safety is furthered by encouraging students to seek and obtain prompt medical assistance if a person is in distress from the abuse of alcohol or other substances.
+Student health, safety and well-being as well as the removal of barriers that might prevent the reporting of conduct that endangers persons or property are substantial university interests.
+The universitys interest in promoting student health, safety, and well-being is furthered by encouraging students to seek and obtain prompt medical assistance if a person is in distress from the abuse of alcohol or other substances.

 (B) Policy

-(1) This policy applies only to disciplinary actions under the code of student conduct.
+(1) This policy applies only to disciplinary actions under the university's code of student conduct.

-(2) At the universitys discretion, amnesty may be extended on a case-by-case basis for minor violations of the code of student conduct (e.g., possession or use of alcohol or drugs) to any student who, in good faith, seeks or obtains medical assistance (e.g., by calling 9-1-1) for another person or themselves.
+(2) At the discretion of a conduct administrator in the office of the dean of students, amnesty may be extended on a case-by-case basis for minor violations of the code of student conduct (e.g., possession or use of alcohol or drugs) to any student who, in good faith, seeks or obtains medical assistance (e.g., by calling 9-1-1) for another person or themselves.

-(3) At the universitys discretion, amnesty may be extended on a case-by-case basis to any student who, in good faith, reports conduct by others that endangers persons or property as well as to students who participate in the conduct process related to such misconduct.
-The university may follow up with students related to those issues as appropriate in a non-disciplinary manner.
+(3) At the discretion of a conduct administrator in the office of the dean of students, amnesty may be extended on a case-by-case basis to any student who, in good faith, reports conduct by others that endangers persons or property as well as to students who participate in the conduct process related to such misconduct.
+The office of the dean of students may follow up with students related to those issues as appropriate in a non-disciplinary manner.

 (4) This policy does not prevent the university from notifying students parents/legal guardians about the incident per rule 3341-2-25 of the Administrative Code.
-The university may also impose conditions on amnesty, such as by requiring students to complete one or more educational interventions that include but are not limited to educational classes or assignments and community service hours.
+The conduct administrator in the office of the dean of students may also impose conditions on amnesty, such as by requiring students to complete one or more educational interventions that include but are not limited to educational classes or assignments and community service hours.

 (5) This policy does not preclude any disciplinary actions regarding major university violations such as endangering, threatening, or attempting to cause physical harm to another individual; sexual misconduct; relationship violence; damage to property; theft; and hazing.